hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache.html.markdown

 * `sku_name` - (Required) The SKU of HPC Cache to use.
 Possible values are `Standard_2G`, `Standard_4G` and `Standard_8G`.
 Changing this forces a new resource to be created.

+---

+* `mtu` - (Optional) The IPv4 maximum transmission unit configured for the subnet of the HPC Cache.
+Possible values range from 576 - 1500.
+Defaults to 1500.

+* `root_squash_enabled` - (Optional) Whether root squash property is enabled for this HPC Cache.

 ## Attributes Reference

 The following attributes are exported: